0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-02-24-adminstrative-access-usb-trend-office-hack.md

 The data was obtained by simulating the bypass of my own laptop, not even using my Windows but using a virtual machine with Windows 7 in it.
 Then I downloaded Micro Trend Office Scan, asked for trial for 30 days, and install in my Windows 7 virtual machine.
 In other words an environment similar to the host was created, not performing on the real host.

-As in Figure 5, “Micro Trend Office Scan” is responsible for blocking USB Thumb Drive Access.
+As in Figure 5, "Micro Trend Office Scan" is responsible for blocking USB Thumb Drive Access.
 There's a time limit to unblock this.
 At the beginning after restarting the PC:

 1. Quickly login.
-2. Quickly go to services (you may type “services” in search bar).
+2. Quickly go to services (you may type "services" in search bar).
 3. Disable TMBMServer shown on Figure 6.
 4. Now data transfer is possible as shown on Figure 7.
 5. To disable password, edit the registry.
-6. Edit the value of “NoPwdProtect” at “HKEY_LOCAL_MACHINE\SOFTWARE\ TrendMicro\PC-cillinNTCorp\CurrentVersion\Misc.” from “0” to “1”.
+6. Edit the value of "NoPwdProtect" at "HKEY_LOCAL_MACHINE\SOFTWARE\ TrendMicro\PC-cillinNTCorp\CurrentVersion\Misc." from "0" to "1".
-7. There is also “Allow Uninstall” and you may edit.
+7. There is also "Allow Uninstall" and you may edit.
 8. Figure 8 shows Micro Trend Office Agent unlocked.

 This method is one at a time use only.
 I meant that you have to repeat these steps again if you reboot your PC.
 Further action needed if you want to maintain the access which will be explained at the next section.